 Traditional Naan in a Tandoor

 A tandoor is a cylindrical Indian clay oven widely used across Southeast and Central Asia.
 Wood or charcoal is placed at the bottom of the tandoor, which heats up all the sides of the cylinder.
-The unique shape allows the food to be cooked from all the sides at the same time, giving it a unique char and a delicious earthy flavor.
+This configuration allows the food to be cooked from all the sides at the same time, giving it a distinctive char and a delicious earthy flavor.

 To cook naan, the flattened raw dough is brushed with water on one side and then stuck to the side of a tandoor oven.
-Once completely cooked, naan falls off the wall which is then picked with a tong and then served hot.
+Once completely cooked, naan falls off the wall which is then picked out with tongs and served hot.

 How to Cook Naan Without a Tandoor